 TEACHING COMPANY CULTURE TO NEW EMPLOYEES

-To register for the webinar on Tuesday, August 29, click on the link: Teaching Company Culture to New Employees
+To register for the webinar on Wednesday, January 31, click on the link: Onboarding & Company Culture: Helping New Hires Understand Organizational Norms

 COURSE DESCRIPTION: Culture drives success.
 No matter what business you are in, your culture is potentially your number one competitive advantage.
 But great cultures don’t happen by accident.

 Workplace culture is your organization’s DNA.
 It’s the invisible code that defines how employees describe their workplace, how they treat each other, and what they need to do to get ahead.
 It’s what makes your workplace unique from every other workplace.

 But the stronger the culture, the more lost a new employee can be, and the greater the burden on you to help the new hire fit in.
 A great culture can attract great employees— but those employees can’t succeed without help understanding the culture starting on day one.